Markit says HSBC has ended sponsorship of emerging markets indexes as well as China PMI

-HONG KONG/SHANGHAI (Reuters) - HSBC has ended its sponsorship of Markit’s emerging markets indexes (EMI), a Markit spokesperson told Reuters.
+HONG KONG/SHANGHAI, June 26 (Reuters) - HSBC has ended its sponsorship of Markit’s emerging markets indexes (EMI), a Markit spokesperson told Reuters.

 “HSBC’s sponsorship of Markit’s Emerging Market and China PMIs has been a successful relationship over the past five years,” Laura Davis wrote in an email to Reuters.